Black History: Celebrating Rosa Parks

 Truth & Wisdom: Getting to Know Rosa Parks

-National Women’s History Month gives us an opportunity to get to know some of the amazing women who have shaped the world in incredible ways.
-Without a doubt, women have been the unsung heroes of many of the positive changes that have taken place across time, all over the world.
+Black History Month gives us an opportunity to get to know some of the amazing black women who have shaped the world in incredible ways.
+Without a doubt, black women have been the unsung heroes of many of the positive changes that have taken place across time, all over the world.
 Unfortunately, their stories have been covered up, left out of history books, deemed unimportant, or shared incorrectly.
 Rosa Parks is one of those under and incorrectly acknowledged sheroes.

 I learned about Rosa Parks when I was in elementary school.
 My lesson—I imagine—was much like every other child’s.
 I was taught that Rosa Parks was an older black woman who got on a bus only to find that all of the spots in the “Black section” were taken.
 I was told that she was very, very tired, so instead of standing, she chose to sit in the “Whites-only section” and refused to move when told to.